General Policy for All Use of Lee Chapel

 - does not endanger the facilities or exhibits and is consistent with good community relations

-The operation and control of the Lee Chapel & Museum is vested in the Museum Manager in accordance with approved policies and rates, subject to periodic review.
-The Lee Chapel Museum Manager reserves the right to deny a request judged not to be fully within the goals and intentions of this policy and guidelines.
+The operation and control of the Lee Chapel & Museum is vested in the Site Manager in accordance with approved policies and rates, subject to periodic review.
+The Lee Chapel Site Manager reserves the right to deny a request judged not to be fully within the goals and intentions of this policy and guidelines.

 The Lee Chapel & Museum is open daily for tours:

 - April 1 through Oct.
 31: 9 a.m. to 5 p.m., Monday through Saturday; 1 to 5 p.m. on Sundays.

 - Nov.
 1 to March 31: 9 a.m. to 4 p.m., Monday through Saturday; 1 to 4 p.m. on Sundays